 And then, the afflicted dragon returned to the Ringed City, most likely have been recalled by the Church of Filianore.
 Shira indicates that his homecoming is in accordance with his pact to protect Filianore’s sleep, and we do only see Midir attack us as we attempt to approach her church from the Shared Grave.
 With the Abyss now creeping upon the church’s foundation, the Darkeater was certainly needed.
 And as bearer of Filianore’s crest, the archdragon would undoubtedly hear the summons of Argo or any of the other ranking church members — whether someone of his size could actually be instantly warped back with that magic is another story.
 Regardless of how, Midir ultimately did make it back, but by then, it was already too late.

 The Dark accompanies the dragon’s flames with every breath, and he can rouse the humanity from the corpses laying around his boss room to assault us.
-The Dark is already affecting him at the core, causing the proud servant of the gods to degenerate into a feral beast.
+The Dark is already affecting him to the core, causing this proud servant of the gods to degenerate into a feral beast.
 He is apparently only still fulfilling his duty on instinct from what little of his memory remains.
-And hearing her friend’s afflicted roars, Shira requests that we put her friend out of his misery in her place, though we can still have the sequestered medial’s aid during our second battle with Midir in the lower world through summon signs.
+And hearing her friend’s afflicted roars, Shira requests that we put him out of his misery in her place, though we can still have the sequestered medial’s aid during our second battle with Midir in the Lower World through summon signs.
 As far she is concerned, it is better to put down now than wait until he even forgets the pact — the description for the blade symbolizing him does acknowledge that it will inevitably fall apart with its sheath.
-Let him die with the dignity of having defending Filianore from the Dark to the very end.
+Let him die with the dignity of having defended Filianore from the Dark to the very end.